What Is PPC & How Paid Search Marketing Works

 Budgets & Bids

-In order to participate in the auction, advertisers need to decide how much they’re willing to spend on a given keyword.
-This is done using:
+To participate in the auction, advertisers need to decide how much they’re willing to spend on a given keyword.

-- Bids at the ad group or keyword level.
+This is done using budgets at a campaign level and bids at the ad group or keyword level.

-Budgets are set at the campaign level and can be exceeded on a daily basis, but will not be overspent on a monthly basis.
-Budgets should be set according to overall account strategy, but bids are a more precise way of controlling spending.
+Budgets are set at the campaign level and can be exceeded daily, but will not be overspent monthly.

+Budgets should be set according to the overall account strategy, but bids are a more precise way of controlling spend.

-All ad groups must have bids, but keyword level bids override ad group level bids.
+All ad groups must have bids, but keyword-level bids override ad group level bids.

 Due to the RTB system, the actual amount paid by the advertiser is dependent on competitor activity and ad rank, not just the maximum bid.